Free ‘Design For Test’ (DFT) plugin to reduce board re-spins

-The XJTAG DFT Assistant extension will also identify the extent of JTAG access across an entire schematic.
-This will be overlaid directly onto the schematic using the XJTAG Access Viewer feature, allowing you to understand your test coverage at an early stage in the design.
-You will be able to highlight the nets individually on the schematic by JTAG access, to show: read, write, power/ground and no access.
+The XJTAG DFT Assistant extension also identifies the extent of JTAG access across an entire schematic.
+This is overlaid directly onto the schematic using the XJTAG Access Viewer feature, allowing you to understand your test coverage at an early stage in the design.
+You can highlight the nets individually on the schematic by JTAG access, to show: read, write, power/ground and no access.

-By visualising the extent of JTAG access, you will be able to easily see which components are accessible using boundary scan and where changes need to be made to extend test coverage further.
+By visualising the extent of JTAG access, you can easily see which components are accessible using boundary scan and where changes need to be made to extend test coverage further.

 - Easy assisted board setup to carry out a JTAG DFT analysis

-- Automatic import of netlist from Zuken CR-8000
+- Automatic import of netlist from Design Editor in Zuken Design Gateway

-- Will include a JTAG Access Viewer that can overlay testable nets directly on the schematic diagram
+- Includes a JTAG Access Viewer that overlays testable nets directly on the schematic diagram

-- Analysis of results from the XJTAG Chain Checker tool will clearly identify potential errors in the chain(s)
+- Analysis of results from the XJTAG Chain Checker tool clearly identifies potential errors in the chain(s)

-- Will provide three categories of errors: connection, termination and compliance
+- Provides three categories of errors: connection, termination and compliance

 - Assisted categorisation of logic and passive devices, to extend scan chains